 Part-Time Enrollment: Part-time students must enroll for no less than six hours each semester and must complete the degree requirements within five years.
 Individuals with three or more years of administrative or clinical experience are encouraged to apply to the Executive MHA Program.
 For additional information call 1-800-877-4764 or email HMI-Admissions@health.missouri.edu.

-Transfer of Credits: The Health Services Management Program will accept six (6) graduate credit hours of appropriate coursework in transfer.
+Transfer of Credits: The MHA program will accept six (6) graduate credit hours of appropriate coursework in transfer.
 Transfer credit is accepted on an hour credited for an hour earned basis and must be approved by the department.